-The only surviving piece of an astonishing Victorian building is to be restored.
+The only surviving piece of an astonishing Victorian building has now been restored.

 Columbia Road flower market near Hackney Road is on most people's cultural radar, but how many know about the magnificent building that once graced the site?